 This chapter includes two sets of instructions.
 If the Wireless-G Broadband Router will be the only router in your network, follow the instructions in "Hardware Installation for Connection to Your Broadband Modem."
-You may wish to run some applications, such as Parental Control, for only certain PCs on your network and will need to run the Wireless-G Broadband Router behind another router to do this.
 If you want to install the Wireless-G Broadband Router behind another router in your network, follow the instructions in "Connecting One Router to Another."